wildstar/homework/README.md

  2. Coin denominations for the above can be in any order
  3. Assuming a 1 coin will always exist, the other three coin values can be random, example: 25, 10, *6*, 1

+### Submission:
+- Please fork this repo and submit a pull request with your solution.
+- Be sure to commit frequently so that we may see your progress towards the final solution